Ted Geoghegan

 Ted Geoghegan (born August 10, 1979) is an American filmmaker and publicist.
 He grew up in Great Falls, Montana, attending private and public schools and studying film extensively.
-He attended The University of Montana in Missoula, Montana and attained a degree in English Education.
+He attended the University of Montana in Missoula, Montana and attained a degree in English Education.

-Geoghegan is best known for his work in the horror genre.
-He is also a film publicist.
+A two-time SXSW filmmaker who was nominated for a Saturn Award in 2024, Geoghegan is best-known for his work in the horror genre.
+He is also a genre film publicist and film historian featured on the BBC.